Chase Strangio: Career and activism

 In November 2020, journalist Glenn Greenwald criticized Strangio's comments about the book Irreversible Damage: The Transgender Craze Seducing Our Daughters by Abigail Shrier.
 Strangio, who had tweeted that "stopping the circulation of this book and these ideas is 100% a hill I will die on," responded that he was not speaking for the ACLU and said he deleted his tweet because "there were relentless calls to have me fired, which I found exhausting as I was navigating work and childcare."
+According to the New York Times, Strangio's tweet had "startled traditional backers [of the ACLU], who remembered its many fights against book censorship and banning".

 Strangio has appeared on television programs including The Rachel Maddow Show, Democracy Now!, For the Record with Greta, AM Joy, PBS NewsHour, and Up.

-In 2021 and 2022, Chase worked with the ACLU to fight against state legislation seeking to prohibit children from accessing treatment for gender transition.
+Since 2021, Strangio has worked with the ACLU to fight against state legislation seeking to prohibit children from accessing treatment for gender transition.
+On December 4, 2024, he became the first known transgender person to make oral arguments before the Supreme Court of the United States in United States v.
+Skrmetti, a case brought to challenge a Tennessee law prohibiting certain forms of gender-affirming care (including puberty blockers and hormone therapy) for transgender minors.
+In the days ahead of oral arguments, Strangio published an op-ed in The New York Times describing how having access to the forms of gender-affirming medical care prohibited by the Tennessee law saved his own life.
+In June 2025, the Supreme Court held that the Tennessee state law banning puberty blockers and hormone therapy for the treatment of gender dysphoria in minors did not violate the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.

+In 2025, a documentary by Sam Feder featuring Strangio, Heightened Scrutiny, premiered at the Sundance Film Festival.
+The film documents Strangio's work on the United States v.
+Skrmetti case.

+Views

+Strangio has described himself as "a constitutional lawyer who fundamentally doesn't believe in the Constitution."
+He has called civil marriage "a fundamentally violent institution."
+Strangio disagrees with the idea that transgender women could be born with a male body, saying there is no such thing as a "male body" and that "A penis is not a male body part.
+It's just an unusual body part for a woman."

 Honors and recognition

 In 2014, Strangio was named to the Trans 100 list for "outstanding contributions to the trans community".

 In June 2017, Strangio was one of those chosen for NBC Out's inaugural "#Pride30" list.

 In May 2018, Strangio was awarded an honorary Doctor of Laws by his alma mater Grinnell College.

 In November 2019, he was awarded the American Bar Association's Commission on Sexual Orientation and Gender Identity's 2020 Stonewall Award.

 Strangio was included in 2020's Time 100 most influential people in the world.